Worried about click fraud? These simple solutions should put your mind at rest.

 All businesses that advertise online are at some risk of being targeted by click fraud.
 In 2021 repeated clicks were responsible for 33.3% of invalid traffic, the most prevalent form of ad fraud.

 In the same year, between January and June, Spider AF identified approximately 10,000 clicks from one IP address affecting the ad campaigns of multiple clients.
 None of these clicks led to conversions and they may even have been gathering information on the advertiser.
 Click fraud can do real damage to your online advertising.

-So, with all that said, how do you go about spotting click fraud?
+So, with all that said, how do you identify click fraud?

 As we’ve established, click fraud can be very damaging.
 The biggest problem, however, is that many businesses aren’t sure what to look out for.
 You should keep an eye out for some of the red flags listed below.

 If you’re advertising globally this shouldn’t be a concern.
-But if you’re targeting specific geolocations, you shouldn’t be getting visitors from outside those locations.
-If you notice a large number of clicks from locations outside of your target area, you might be targeted by fraudsters.
+But if your ad campaigns are only targeting specific geolocations, you shouldn’t be getting visitors from outside those locations.
+If you notice a large number of clicks from locations outside of your ad campaign's target area, you might be targeted by click fraud.

-Obviously, you don’t get full control over where your adverts are being shown.
+Obviously, you don’t get full control over where your ads are being shown.
 But if your ad is being shown on poor quality or untrustworthy sites, the chances of click fraud are higher.
-Check your publisher's list on Google ads, for a list of sites that are displaying your ad.
-Unwanted sites can be blocked.
+Check your publisher's list on Google ads, for a list of sites that are displaying your ad and block fraud to minimize its impact.

 Training doesn’t always have the best reputation among businesses.
 Many organizations see training as ineffective and a waste of time.
 But there’s no doubt that, if carried out in the right way, training can be an effective way of combating fraud.